Henry's Fork Foundation

 The Henry's Fork Foundation is a nonprofit organization that works to conserve, protect, and restore the unique fisheries, wildlife, and water resources of the Henry's Fork Watershed.
 HFF uses a collaborative, science-based approach to achieve its mission and works closely with water users, hydroelectric power companies, government agencies, and other nonprofit groups.

-Ability to share living space with four other interns
+Ability to share living space with four or five other interns

 What to Expect During the Internship